ibm-cloud-architecture/refarch-cloudnative-micro-customer/README.md

 ### Introduction

 This project is built to demonstrate how to build Customer Microservices applications using Microprofile.
-This application provides basic operations of creating and querying customer profiles from [IBM Cloudant](https://www.ibm.com/cloud/cloudant) NoSQL database as part of the Customer Profile function of BlueCompute.
+This application provides basic operations of creating and querying customer profiles from [Apache's CouchDB](http://couchdb.apache.org/) NoSQL database as part of the Customer Profile function of BlueCompute.
 Additionally the Auth Microservice calls this microservice to perform Customer username/password authentication.

 - Based on [MicroProfile](https://microprofile.io/).
 - OAuth protect the microservice REST API using JWT token signed with a HS256 shared secret.
-- Persist Customer data in an [IBM Cloudant](https://www.ibm.com/cloud/cloudant) NoSQL database using the official [Cloudant Java library](https://github.com/cloudant/java-cloudant).
+- Persist Customer data in an [Apache's CouchDB](http://couchdb.apache.org/) NoSQL database using the official [Cloudant Java library](https://github.com/cloudant/java-cloudant).
 - Deployment options for Minikube environment and ICP.

 ### How it works

 The Customer Microservice serves 'IBM Cloud Native Reference Architecture' suite, available at https://github.com/ibm-cloud-architecture/refarch-cloudnative-kubernetes, Microservice-based reference application.
-Though it is a part of a bigger application, Customer service is itself an application in turn that queries the Cloudant Database.
+Though it is a part of a bigger application, Customer service is itself an application in turn that queries the CouchDB Database.

 ### API Endpoints